-In witness whereof the undersigned, duly authorised thereto by their respective Governments, have signed this Agreement.
+In witness whereof the undersigned, duly authorized thereto by their respective Governments, have signed this Agreement.

-Done at.....on this.....day of....., 2000..... in two originals each in the Hindi, English languages, both texts being authoritative.
+Done at Iceland on this 29th day of June 2007, in two originals each in the Hindi, Icelandic and English languages, all texts being authoritative.
 In case of any divergence, the English text shall prevail.